detectmylove/detectmylove/README.md

 <p align="center"> <img src="https://64.media.tumblr.com/c0185e0104a3fb331c163ff621a66f89/80c550fe6cbeeb6d-1f/s400x600/2e08d2791f9e32ba7afc59b6b2062a7b4edc1024.pnj" width="500" </p>
 <p align="center"> you may refer to me as MIKAELA or MIKA. i'm 16 and use he/they pronouns.
-<p align="center"> things i currently like are kaiju no 8, hyv games, pop-punk bands, and phighting.
+<p align="center"> things i currently like are kaiju no. 8, hyv games, pop-punk bands, and phighting.
 <p align="center"> i don't accept friend requests on pt, but you can follow me on here or ask for my disc if you so wish.
 <p align="center"> my strawpage was mostly made for my instagram since my irls follow me, but it still more or less applies.